alxshelepenok/lumen/content/posts/deploy-a-react-vite-boilerplate-with-fleek.md

     > build
     > vite build

 Once the process is finished you will have an IPFS CID that represents you site.
-You can see your newly deployed Vite site via a public IPFS gateway!
+You can see your newly deployed Vite site via a public IPFS gateway.
+Let's use Brave's public gateway to resolve this one:

     Export successful.
 Files written to fleek-demos-blog/out